calltelemetry/calltelemetry/docs/deployment/k3s.md

 ## Architecture
 ![k3s](k3s-architecture.png)
-## Deploy 3 or more CallTelemetry Cluster OVAs - 10 minutes
+## Deploy 3 or more CallTelemetry Cluster OVAs
 [Download CentOS 8.3 OVA File - 900MB](https://storage.googleapis.com/ct_ovas/CT-cluster-040-centos-8.3-x86_64.ova)

 The OVA includes a couple utilities - helm, kubectl, k9s, and saves you a little time "building" the OS.
 It's prebuilt from CentOS 8.3 with all updates applied.